tealalala/notebook-dev/javascript/es6.md

 ### Arrow Functions
 * removes issues with `this` keyword
-* `this` keyword is implicitly added to arrow function
+* `this` keyword is implicitly added with arrow function

 ```
 # arrow function